statamic/v2-docs/content/pages/3.guides/1.getting-started/index.md

 If you don't have a license key, that's okay!
 You can use Statamic in trial mode for as long as you'd like in your local development environment.
 Just be sure to [purchase](https://trading-post.statamic.com) and add the key to your system config before you launch, otherwise your users will simply see a *"Statamic Site Coming Soon!"* message.

+### Site URL and Permalinks

+Out of the box, Statamic will only use relative URLs as a way to get things going smoothly.
+However if you want to use permalinks (full URLs that include your domain) you'll need to adjust it in `site/settings/system.yaml` in the `locales` array.
+Change the `url` from a relative to a full URL like `http://mysite.com/`.
+If you ran the [installer](#installer), you might have already done this.

 ### Moving Statamic Above Webroot (optional) {#above-webroot}